Foundations of Inca Military Adaptation

 Acclimatization and High-Altitude Combat

 The Andes presented the most immediately visible challenge: altitude.
 Inca troops routinely operated above 3,500 meters, where oxygen levels are roughly 60% of sea-level.
 To counter this, soldiers underwent a gradual acclimatization process over weeks, ascending through successive camps.
 Chewing coca leaves mixed with lime ash, a practice still used by Andean peoples, helped mitigate altitude sickness and provided sustained energy.
-Entire units were rotated through high-altitude posts to maintain peak condition.
+Entire units were rotated through high-altitude posts to maintain peak condition, and commanders ensured that no soldier spent more than three consecutive weeks above 4,000 meters without descent to lower elevations for recovery.

 Terrain Engineering and the Inca Road System